zettsu-t/sudokusse/sudokusse.md

 to rewind backtracking.
 The map has only primitives so we can use compiler-generated copying (trivial copy) and avoid object aliasing.

-The description show below is an older method.
-This may be faster than a method above but takes infinite time for the case at line 8 in _sudoku17_.

-Search cells top to bottom and left to right (scan horizontally) and select a cell that has least size (2 or more) of candidates in the cells.

 ### Algorithm to count solutions of sudoku puzzles

 Backtracking only.
 Set a cell to candidate 1 to 9 if not blank and